 Just to give you an idea of what to expect, read our overview of the addiction recovery process: What really happens in rehab?

 Ready to take the next step?
-The decision to recover begins with just that: a single decision, and you don’t have to make it by yourself.
+Recovery starts with a single decision, and you don’t have to make it alone.
 Your comeback story is still unwritten.
-Contact us today to discover more about our gender based recovery programs.
+Contact us today to discover more about our gender-based recovery programs.